-Lee Martin (Owner / General Manager)- Coach Martin was the varsity pitching coach at Columbine High School in Littleton, Colorado for 8 Years.
-In those eight years at Columbine HS, Coach Martin's pitchers compiled a 118-53 record, 7 State Playoff appearences, 6 District Championship Games, 4 Jeffco League Titles, 3 District Championship Titles, 3 Final Eights, 3 Final Fours, 1 State Championship Title, and 5 All State Pitchers.
+Lee Martin (Owner / General Manager)- Coach Martin currently is the Varsity Pitching Coach at Mountain Vista HS and was the Varsity Pitching Coach at Columbine High School in Littleton, Colorado for 8 Years.
+In nine years of coaching HS baseball in Colorado, Coach Martin's pitchers have compiled a 134-61 record (including the playoffs), 8 State Playoff appearences, 7 District Championship Games, 4 Jeffco League Titles, 4 District Championship Titles, 4 Final Eights, 4 Final Fours, 1 State Championship Title, and 6 All State Pitchers.
 Previous to Columbine, he spent 3 years at Johnson and Whales University as the Head Baseball Coach (NAIA-Denver campus) .
 One year as a graduate assistant pitching coach at Long Beach State University.
 One year at Long Beach City College, serving as the pitching coach.
 Two years as an associate scout for the Seattle Mariners organization.
 A volunteer coaching stint with USA Baseball for the 2003 Pan Am Games.
 Coach Martin teamed up with Coach Chuck Gillman to win the 2006 5A Colorado High School State Championship with Columbine High School.
 In his short coaching career, Coach Martin has coached and instructed many college and pro players.

 As a player, Coach Martin played his high

 school baseball in San Diego, California.
 To be followed with a college baseball career that saw him play baseball at Long Beach City College (Junior College) and Long Beach State